Dan Ulduzu field: Ownership

 The project was operated by North Absheron Operating Company (NAOC) which consisted of the operator Amoco (acquired by BP) (30%), SOCAR (20%), Itochu (20%), Unocal (25.5%), Delta Oil Company (4.5%).
-The company had spent a total of $64.5 million for exploration.
+The company had spent a total of $64.5 million on exploration.
 The initial right for development of the field was granted to Amoco and Unocal in 1992.
 The other partners joined in during the mid-1990s.

 Drilling renewed

 In early 2004, SOCAR confirmed plans to revitalize the project at Dan Ulduzu and Ashrafi fields in 2007.
-SOCAR intends to drill 19 wells by 2015 which will require an investment of 2.76 billion Azerbaijani manats.
+SOCAR intends to drill 19 wells by 2015, which will require an investment of 2.76 billion Azerbaijani manats.
 Currently, the drilling is being carried out by Caspian Drilling Company, contracted for various projects by SOCAR.